MerGatto/BattleTracker/README.md

  - Condition Monitors that aren't Physical or Stun (like Matrix)
  - Alerts
    - eg Remind you that at beginning of Combat Round 2 something is happening
+ - Keep Track of Overwatch Score
+ - NPC Libaries for Grunts, Spirits and more
+ - Save your character across sessions
+ - Track Movement
+ - Track Recoil
+ - Track Defenses between Truns
  - and MORE check Issues to get an idea of what I am working on

  ## Where can I find it?